Derivatives Settlement Services

 Settlement of Additional Reserve Fund Contribution

 In the event where Additional Reserve Fund contribution is required, CPs concerned are informed in advance and Additional Reserve Fund contribution are collected from the CPs’ specified bank accounts maintained with their Settlement or Designated Banks.
-Reserve Fund surpluses are released to the CPs’ specified bank accounts / CCMS collateral accounts.
+Reserve Fund surpluses are released to the CPs’ specified bank accounts.

 Settlement of Exercised Options Trades